-"While survival is strongly dependent upon

-Patients with Light-chain (AL) amyloidosis who are achieving hematologic complete response (CR), the survival of patients who did not achieve a CR and of those who relapsed after CR is notable, suggesting a benefit of aggressive treatment," explained corresponding and lead author Vaishali Sanchorawala, MD, professor of medicine and associate director of the Amyloidosis Center at BUSM.
+"While survival is strongly dependent upon achieving hematologic complete response (CR), the survival of patients who did not achieve a CR and of those who relapsed after CR is notable, suggesting a benefit of aggressive treatment," explained corresponding and lead author Vaishali Sanchorawala, MD, professor of medicine and associate director of the Amyloidosis Center at BUSM.

-"Strategies to better understand which patients may treatment-related mortality, as well as using combination therapies with novel agents to increase the CR rate, will likely improve outcomes in the future for patients who just a few years ago were considered to have a rapidly fatal diagnosis," added Sanchorawala, MD, director of the stem cell transplant program in the section of hematology and oncology at BMC.
+"Strategies to better understand which patients may benefit the most from this treatment and reducing treatment-related mortality, as well as using combination therapies with novel agents to increase the CR rate, will likely improve outcomes in the future for patients who just a few years ago were considered to have a rapidly fatal diagnosis," added Sanchorawala, MD, director of the stem cell transplant program in the section of hematology and oncology at BMC.

-Provided by Boston University Medical Center
+Boston University Medical Center